 There have been some attempts to standardize these social networking services to avoid the need to duplicate entries of friends and interests, but this has led to some concerns about privacy.

 Following is a list of current and former social networking websites:

 Badoo – Badoo is a worldwide online community that provides its members with the ability to communicate and share their lives with people both locally and around the globe.
 Its many features include the next generation in photo/video sharing and social networking.
 More importantly, though, Badoo allows its users to gain an instant mass audience for themselves and their work.
 One of Badoo’s greatest strengths lies in giving the user direct control over the size of their audience.
 With our patented system, members can activate features that instantly gain more exposure for their profile.
-We’ve added to that the ability for instant messaging, lightning quick uploads of photos/videos, and the transparency of being able to see who views your profile and individual albums.
+Badoo has instant messaging, lightning quick uploads of photos/videos, and the transparency of being able to see who views your profile and individual albums.

 BuddyFetch – Buddyfetch was a social search engine that allowed users to connect with other people on the Internet based on their occupation, hobbies, interests and more.
 Instead of having user search thousands of social networks, IM networks, and dating sites, this site did the work for users – including a Google gadget and Firefox add-on.
 Buddyfetch has also included ‘buddy alerts’ where you can create a wish list of the people you would like to meet.
 Buddyfetch then searches and sends you an email or cell phone text message daily when we find them.

 CraigsList – CraigsList is a nationwide list of local classifieds and forums – community moderated, and largely free.
 Jobs, housing, goods, services, romance, local activities, advice – just about anything.